 Q: If there are lay-offs in my office, will H1 workers have to go first before U.S. workers?

 A: Not necessarily.
-It depends upon lot of factors.
+It depends upon many factors.

 Q: I was with employer A earlier who laid me off one month ago and sent a letter to USCIS to revoke my petition.
 What happens if I find another employer B to sponsor my H1B meanwhile?